dhecloud/platypus_compounder/README.md

 This repository helps you to compound $PTP from the liquidity pools on platypus.finance into a stablecoin of your choice.
 Please read the disclaimer before proceeding.

 # Disclaimer
 This repository was made so that i wouldn't have to manually compound my $ptp everyday.
 It's a learning experience for me too.
-This exposes your wallet's private key in the config file.
+This exposes your wallet's private key locally in the config file.
 Use this repository only if you understand what you are doing and at your own risk!
 I will not be responsible for any potential losses.

 # What this repository does in specific terms
 1. Claims your vePTP if the option is turned on in `config.py`.